Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Insights from Practical Case Study

 \subsection{Model Validation}

-First, we will demonstrate that the allied fare-setting model sets route prices in realistic and reasonable ranges from a practical standpoint.
+We now demonstrate how the allied fare-setting model sets route prices in realistic and practically reasonable ranges.
 Further, we find that the optimal fares intuitively reflect various portfolios of alliance priorities.
-We vary the objective function coefficients $\bm{\mu}$, i.e., relative weights among the three performance metrics: revenue, passenger utility, and VMT.
-In particular, we focus on regimes with varying combinations of priorities between revenue and passenger utility (i.e., setting $\mu^{VMT}=0$), as well as between revenue and VMT (i.e., setting $\mu^{PAX}=0$).
-We do not emphasize regimes that completely exclude revenue as a priority, because they intuitively result in zero fares and are not interesting from an analysis standpoint.
-Thus, all experiments have $\mu^{REV}>0$.
-We also do not analyze regimes that vary all three metrics for reasons explained later in this section.
-Table \ref{T:testsuite} presents summary statistics about route prices, system utilization, and system-wide performance metrics across the tested priority regimes.
-Figure \ref{F:testsuite_fares} depicts optimal fare parameters and discount multipliers, demonstrating the different fare-setting strategies of each regime.
+We vary the objective function coefficients $\bm{\pi}$, i.e., relative weights among the three performance metrics.
+In particular, we focus on regimes with varying combinations of priorities between profit and passenger utility (i.e., setting $\pi^{VM}=0$), as well as between profit and VMT (i.e., setting $\pi^{PX}=0$).
+We do not emphasize regimes that completely exclude profit as a priority, because they intuitively result in zero fares and are not interesting from an analysis standpoint.
+Thus, all experiments have $\pi^{PR}>0$.
+We also do not analyze regimes that vary all three weights (explained later in this section).
+Table \ref{T:testsuite} summarizes route prices, system utilization, and performance metrics across tested priority regimes.
+Figure \ref{F:testsuite_fares} depicts optimal fare parameters and discount multipliers, demonstrating the different fare-setting strategies across regimes.

-We extract a few representative solutions from Table \ref{T:testsuite} and present them in Table \ref{T:benchmark} alongside real-world fares, and the corresponding ridership values obtained by our model for the real-world fares.
-We compute the MOD base fare by combining Lyft's published minimum fare and service fee, and we compute their markup by combining the published markups per unit distance and time, assuming an average vehicle speed of 25 mph \citep{lyft}.
-We ignore fare multipliers utilized to manage the two-sided market, since they are outside the scope of this work; note that this may lead to slight undercounting of real MOD fares and slight overcounting of the real ridership.
-The real-world MBTA commuter rail base fare and markup are interpolated from its zone-based pricing structure, which assigns higher prices to farther zones \citep{mbta_fare}.
+A few representative solutions from Table \ref{T:testsuite} are presented in Table \ref{T:benchmark} alongside real-world fares, and the corresponding ridership values obtained by our model for the real-world fares.
 While all regimes have slightly lower ridership than that under real fares, all benchmarks achieve non-negligible improvements in system-wide metrics.
-In particular, the REV, REV+PAX, and REV+VMT regimes respectively achieve objective value increases of 47.4\%, 5.6\%, and 1.8\% respectively.
+In particular, the PR, PR+PX, and PR+VM regimes respectively achieve objective value increases of 47.4\%, 5.6\%, and 1.8\% respectively.